zzzhan/nodeflow4j/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-4EB1BA.svg)](https://www.apache.org/licenses/LICENSE-2.0.html)
 NODEFLOW4J
 ============================
-> A light-weight,JSON-defined and compenent-orented workflow engine for JAVA.
+> A light-weight,JSON-defined and compenent-orented process engine for JAVA.

 ## Features

 * **JSON-Defined**

-  Different to most other workflow defined with XML, we defines with JSON representation.
+  Different to most other process engine defined with XML, `nodeflow` defines with JSON representation.

 * **Compenent-Orented**

+  Including built-in compenents, you can custom your own compenents, and reuse its in different bussiness flow.
   This is a flexible and scalable way to build your bussiness flow.
-  Including built-in compenents, you can custom your own compenents, and reuse its in different bussiness flow.

 * **Groovy Expression**